Payroll → Payroll Settings

 You must have a Template selected from the dropdown for the warnings to display.

-Below is an example of the Dollar and Hour warning limits and the visuals you’d see when entering payroll data.
-Hover over the Red Flags to learn why the red flag is in each cell.
+Below is an example of the Dollar and Hour maximum warning limits and what you’d see when entering payroll data that exceeds these limits.
+In the payroll system, you can hover over the Red Flags in each cell to see an explanation of the warning.

-💡 The employee will still have a paycheck generated even when the Warning Limit is exceeded.
-This is a Warning to notify you that the hours or dollars are outside of the payroll processing target preferences.
+💡 The employee will still be paid even when the Maximum Warning Limit is exceeded.
+The Red Flag is simply there to notify you that the hours or dollars are outside of the norm so that you can make changes if needed.

 Time Entry Options, Import Options